Skip to main content Skip to main navigation

 • Your ABN – Australian business number

-• The GST amount(s) either for each line item as a whole.
+• The goods and services tax (GST) amount(s) either for each line item or as a whole.

-If the total of an invoice is less than $1,000 and all items on it are subject to 10% GST, you can include the tax as a single amount using the words ‘Total price includes GST’.
+If the total of an invoice is less than $1,000 and all items on it are subject to 10% GST, you can include the tax in the total amount charged with the words ‘Total price includes GST'.
 If the invoice is for more than a $1,000 in total, the GST amount must be featured beside each line item.

 What needs to go on a non-tax invoice in Australia?

-If you’re not registered for GST and/or are not charging GST, the ATO requirements for what they call a ‘regular (non-tax)’ invoice are slightly simpler:
+If you're a small business owner who's not registered for GST and/or not charging GST, the ATO requirements for what they call a ‘regular (non-tax)' invoice are slightly simpler:

 • The word ‘Invoice’ at the top